nshimiye/sails-with-passport/README.md

 Integrate passport into your sailsjs application

 # Scenario
-I want to manage users using a sailsjs app.
+I want to signup, login, and logout out of a sailsjs app.

 # End goal
 <!-- should be a screenshot i guess -->